Backpacking Camping - Why It's Not for Everyone 2

 2. Backpackers need a tent.

-3. You should buy a large backpack to hold everything you’ll need.
+3. You should buy a large backpack to hold everything you need.

 Conclusion

 The biggest problem with backpacking camping is that you will be exposed to many different things.
-You’ll probably see a bunch of animals and people doing things you wouldn’t have done otherwise.
+You’ll probably see many animals and people doing things you wouldn’t have done otherwise.
 There’s also a risk of exposure to diseases, like cholera, that could kill you.
 And while you might have fun backpacking and spending time alone, it won’t always be safe.

 I live for travel.
 I love to see places and people and feel the wind in my hair as we soar through the sky.
 I spend my time in the mountains, on the beach, and by the lake.
 I’m always on the hunt for adventures and I’m always looking to share my experiences and tips with others.